kerinb/kerinb.github.io/_posts/2020-01-14-linear-regression-from-scratch.md

 </p>

 <p>
-	With some basic knowledge of maths, we know that the weight θ_0  corresponds to the intercept with the y-axis.
+	With some basic knowledge of maths, we know that the weight <i>θ_0</i>  corresponds to the intercept with the y-axis.
 In machine learning, this is generally called the bias, due to the fact that it is added to offset all of the predictions that are made from the x-axis.
-The remaining θ values correspond to the slope of the line (in however many dimensions are present in the data).
+The remaining <i>θ</i> values correspond to the slope of the line (in however many dimensions are present in the data).
 	<br>
 </p>